-Α. Introduction to Engineering

-- (i) (a) Engineering Technology: Materials.
+- A. Introduction to Engineering - (i) (a) Engineering Technology: Materials.
 Classification of materials in common use, occurrence of raw materials, processing of raw materials, refinements and properties of materials. - (b) Manufacture.
-Description and appraisal of the processes classified as: forming from liquid or solid, material removal, material joining.
-Machines.
+Description and appraisal of the processes classified as: forming from liquid or solid, material removal, material joining, Machines.
 Analysis of the primary functions of the machine tools and an appraisal of their limitations.
-Principles of operation of common machine tools and illustration of their use. - (ii), (iii) As for 5.001 Engineering I, Part A, (ii), (iii).
+Principles of operation of common machine tools and illustration of their use. - (ii) Engineering Design: Engineering method, problem identification, creative thinking, mathematical modelling, computer aided design, materials and processes, communication of ideas, engineering in society. - (iii) As for 5.001 Engineering I, Part A, (ii).